 For Class B signal boosters, it is the responsibility of the Contractor to register the signal booster(s) with the FCC as per "Part 90 Class B Signal Booster Registration & Discovery Report and Order", released on February 20th, 2013.
-Please visit http://wireless.fcc.gov/signal-boosters/part-90-boosters/index.html for additional information

-General Guidelines for the Deployment of In-Building Radio Coverage Solutions about the registration procedure and labeling requirements for Class B signal boosters.
+Please visit http://wireless.fcc.gov/signal-boosters/part-90-boosters/index.html for additional information about the registration procedure and labeling requirements for Class B signal boosters.

-The signal booster shall be installed in a fire engine-red NEMA 4 (or 4X) enclosure with locking mechanism.
-All power components must be inside of a NEMA 4 (or 4X) enclosures and must capable of providing a minimum of four hours or of interrupted emergency power supply.
+All signal booster and hubs shall be installed in a fire engine-red NEMA 4 (or 4X) enclosure with locking mechanism.
+All power components must be inside of a NEMA 4 (or 4X) enclosures.